intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 It is recommended that a design identify the minimum number of entities needed to share a specific signal required for an identified function.

-In some cases this will be a very limited set, e.g. when the application needs to provide a signal to a specific gateway function.
-In other cases, such as congestion control, a signal might be shared with every router along the path, since each should be aware of the congestion.
+Often this will be a very limited set, such as when an application only needs to provide a signal to its peer at the other end of the connection.
+Or a host needs to contact a specific VPN gateway.
+In other cases a broader set is neeeded, such as in congestion control explicit or implicit signals from routers along the path inform the endpoints.

 While it is tempting to consider removing these limitations in the context of closed, private networks, each interaction is still best